Creating and Running a Zend Framework (Laminas) Project in ServBay

 .

-- Name: Give your website an easily recognizable name, such as
+- Name: Choose an easily recognizable name, e.g.,

 - Save and Restart: Click Save.
-ServBay will prompt you to apply changes—after you confirm, the web server will reload its configuration, making your new site active.
+ServBay will prompt you to apply changes; after confirming, the web server will reload its configuration, activating your new site.

-For detailed steps, refer to the Adding Your First Website section in the ServBay documentation.
+For more detailed instructions, refer to the ServBay documentation on Adding Your First Website.

 Basic "Hello ServBay!"
 Example

-Let's modify the project code so that accessing the root URL (/
+Let's modify the project so that visiting the root URL (/

 ) displays "Hello ServBay!".